Impact

 Risk and Exploitability

 The vulnerability requires an authenticated user with asset materialization rights, making it an insider or privileged‑user threat.
-No EPSS score or CVSS value is provided, and the issue is not listed in the CISA KEV catalog, but the potential impact is high because triggering a malicious DAG could provide an attacker with arbitrary code execution on the Airflow infrastructure.
-Exploitation would involve the user logging into the Airflow UI or making API calls to trigger the desired DAG and could be accomplished without additional privileges beyond those already granted for asset materialization.
+The CVSS score of 7.5 indicates a high severity, while the EPSS score of <1% suggests a low likelihood of exploitation in the wild; the issue is not listed in the CISA KEV catalog.
+Given that triggering a malicious DAG could provide an attacker with arbitrary code execution on the Airflow infrastructure, the potential impact remains high.
+Exploitation would involve the user logging into the Airflow UI or making API calls to trigger the desired DAG, which can be accomplished without privileges beyond those already granted for asset materialization.

 OpenCVE Enrichment